amirhossein-khalili/products/src/reco/SERVICES.md

 ## CLI Report Generator (`CliReportGenerator`)

 The `CliReportGenerator` is a service that is used to generate a report of the reconciliation results in Excel format.
-The service is used by the CLI to generate a report when the `reco` command is run.
+The service is used by the CLI to generate a report when the `reconciliation` command is run.

 # `RecoModule`